ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

 You might wonder if using CST will make trivial whitespaces affect your search results.
 Fortunately, ast-grep uses a [smart matching algorithm](/advanced/match-algorithm.html) that can skip trivial nodes in CST when appropriate, which saves you a lot of trouble.

-## Named nodes vs Unnamed nodes
+## Named vs Unnamed

 It is possible to convert CST to AST if we don't care about punctuation and whitespaces.
 Tree-sitter has two types of nodes: named nodes and unnamed nodes(anonymous nodes).

 The more important _named nodes_ are defined with a regular name in the grammar rules, such as `binary_expression` or `identifier`.
 The less important _unnamed nodes_ are defined with literal strings such as `","` or `"+"`.

-Named nodes are more important for understanding the code's structure and meaning, while unnamed nodes are less important and can be skipped by ast-grep's matching algorithms.
+Named nodes are more important for understanding the code's structure and meaning, while unnamed nodes are less important and can be sometimes skipped by ast-grep's matching algorithms.

 The following example, adapted from [tree-sitter's official guide](https://tree-sitter.github.io/tree-sitter/creating-parsers#the-first-few-rules), shows the difference in grammar definition.